TheBigSM/TWON_Simulations/README.md

 ```sh
 make install_node
 ```
-This target runs the Generate_Networks.py script located in the TWON_networks directory.
+This target runs the Generate_Networks.py script located in the Networks directory.
 The output is logged to networks.log.
 ```sh
 make generate_networks
 ```